Ranish-Shrestha/Files_Manipulation_Python/README.md

 ### Additional Notes

-Make sure to restart your terminal or command prompt after installing these tools to ensure they are properly recognized by your system.
+Make sure to restart terminal or command prompt after installing these tools to ensure they are properly recognized by the working system.

 ## Directory Structure